 ‘Changing the workflow of a newsroom is a major task.
 Integrating the values and specific style of a publication into the system is more of a challenge than operating the technology itself.’– Maeve Hennessey

-An autoscribe system has been going to school on Long Island, New York, helping publisher Newsday learn how it can scale-up local news coverage using data from the area’s education system.
-Both journalists and technologists have increased their knowhow along the way.
+An autoscribe system has been going to school on Long Island, New York, helping publisher Newsday learn how to scale up local news coverage using data from the area’s education system.
+Both journalists and technologists have increased their know-how along the way.

 Key takeaways reported by LenFest include:

 - Time – Journalists and technologists needed to find ways of working together.
-There were positive effects on the working culture but it required an investment of extra time.
+There were positive effects on the working culture, but it required extra time.

-- Customization by source – Each dataset has its own peculiarities.
+- Customization by source – Each dataset has peculiarities.
 For example, protocols to retrieve one kind of data, such as weather, don’t automatically work with other kinds of data, like educational facts.